Admissions Requirements for Acupuncture and Chinese Medicine

 1. Total credits and cumulative GPA

 - A minimum of 60 college or university level semester (90 quarter) credits at a nationally or regionally accredited institution.
-All final decisions regarding applicable coursework are determined by the Dean of the College of Health and Wellness.
+All final decisions regarding applicable coursework are determined by the Dean of the College of Acupuncture and Chinese Medicine.

 - A minimum cumulative GPA of at least 2.5 on a 4.0 scale.